Short and Mighty: The Best Bullpup Shotguns

 Reliability

-We only considered bullpups from brands we’re familiar with and offer products that are known to perform reliably.
+We only considered the best bullpups from brands we’re familiar with focusing on models that are known to perform reliably and offer excellent build quality.

 Friendly Ergonomics